 The separate but overlapping disciplines represented by the Department of Communication Disorders involve the study of the processes and disorders of hearing, speech, and language.
 The department integrates principles and methods of acoustics, anatomy, psychology, linguistics, medicine, physiology, and rehabilitation to prepare students to more effectively help persons of all ages who have either congenital or acquired impairments to hearing, speaking clearly, participating in conversations, or any of the other aspects of communication.

 The graduate program in the department provides a mixture of academic course work, clinical experience, and research involvement.
 Students are expected to master knowledge related to treating persons with disorders and to apply this knowledge in clinical activities at BYU and at other professional settings in the community.
 Strong performance in both course work and clinical activities is required, as is the successful completion and defense of a thesis.
 Because clinical training requires broad expertise, no clinically relevant topics are excluded from coverage in course work or clinical training; however, student research activities are channeled into topic areas in which faculty have focal expertise.

-The master’s degree program in the department focuses only on the speech-language pathology part of communication disorders and prepares students to (a) work competently with clients of all ages in all professional settings, (b) conduct research and communicate findings to peers and cooperating professionals, (c) meet requirements for national certification, state licensure, and school licensure, (d) qualify for and excel at doctoral study if desired, and (e) maintain currency in the discipline through lifelong learning.
+The master’s degree program in the department focuses on speech-language pathology and prepares students to (a) work competently with clients of all ages in all professional settings, (b) conduct research and communicate findings to peers and cooperating professionals, (c) meet requirements for national certification, state licensure, and school licensure, (d) qualify for and excel at doctoral study if desired, and (e) maintain currency in the discipline through lifelong learning.

 Approximately 20 students per year are admitted into the program.
 Students generally complete their programs in two years.